programminghistorian/jekyll/en/lessons/linux-installation.md

 home directory, and follow the installation instructions.
 If you are following along with these instructions and have installed Komodo Edit, open the home folder, go to the `Komodo-Edit-7/bin` directory, and click on komodo.
-You can also right click on the Komodo icon in your launcher and click “`Lock to Launcher`” to have Komodo saved permanently to your launcher bar.

 ## Make a “Run Python” Command in Komodo Edit

 1. In Komodo Edit, click the gear icon under `Toolbox` and select `New Command`.
 2. In the top field type “`Run Python File`“
-3. In the Command field, type: `%(python) %F` Then hit the OK button at the bottom of the Add Command window.
+3. In the Command field, type: `%(python3) %F` Then hit the OK button at the bottom of the Add Command window.

 ## Step 2 – “Hello World” in Python